pact-foundation/pact-jvm/pact-jvm-consumer-junit/README.md

     @Rule
     public PactRule rule = new PactRule("localhost", 8080, this);
 ```

+The hostname and port are optional.
+If left out, it will default to localhost and a random available port.

 #### 2. Annotate a method with Pact that returns a pact fragment